-Lesson Packet #20 (for advanced learners) from The Change Agent
+Lesson Packet #20 (for beginners) from The Change Agent

 The purpose of this packet is to teach census basics, so that a student could explain what they learn to someone else.
-The articles are a mix of grade-level-equivalent 4 and 6.
-(What makes this packet more advanced are the activities on pp. 6-7.)
+All articles have been adapted to be accessible for students reading at grade-level-equivalent 4.
 Thanks to the National Coalition for Literacy for generously supporting the development of these materials.